 To make an appointment to relinquish an animal, please call our Adoption Center during open hours at 802.476.3811.

-- For cats and small animals such as rabbits and guinea pigs, please choose extension 108.
+- For dogs, cats, and small animals such as rabbits and guinea pigs, please choose extension 108.

 Relinquishing an animal to CVHS

 Pet owners make the often heartbreaking decision to relinquish custody of their animals to CVHS for many reasons.
 Unpredictable changes in life situations, allergies in the family, financial difficulties, or developing behavioral issues with the pet are just a few of them.